 What happens: Your wrists droop when your elbows aren't supported or lifted.

-Try this: Houston Ballet principal Simon Ball suggests using imagery to find a balance of strength and softness.
-“With your arms in first position, feel like you’re pressing your forearms on a tabletop,” he says.
+Try this: Central Pennsylvania Youth Ballet faculty member Simon Ball suggests using imagery to find a balance of strength and softness.
+“With your arms in first position, feel like you're pressing your forearms on a tabletop," he says.
 It also helps to think of yourself standing in a shower, with water running down from your shoulders to your elbows, wrists and fingers.
-“You’re creating that slope but also staying lifted,” says Ball.
+“You're creating that slope but also staying lifted," says Ball.

 Tracey encourages her students to think about their pinky fingers.
 “It gives energy to the whole hand," she says.
 “It's hard to flop around if you're constantly thinking about your little finger."